-- Calvin And Hobbes does this on quite a few Sunday editions; Calvin always hides a comic book inside his textbook.
+- Calvin and Hobbes does this in quite a few Sunday editions; Calvin always hides a comic book inside his textbook.

-- This happens in The Simpsons episode where Martin and Bart are tutoring each other - Bart hides a comic in his schoolbook - Martin hides a schoolbook in his comic book.
+- This happens in the episode where Martin and Bart are tutoring each other - Bart hides a comic in his schoolbook - Martin hides a schoolbook in his comic book.

 - Another episode has Moe Szyzlak hiding his poetry magazine behind a copy of Playboy.
 In church.

 - On Family Guy, when Brian has to study for his exam, part of his training montage has Stewie catching him trying to read a steamy magazine while hiding it behind something else.

 - An episode of Danny Phantom has Tucker hiding his PDA behind "A Farewell to Arms."

 - On American Dad!, when Stan Smith finds out that his son is a geek, he has a massive breakdown.
 But at one point, he finds a copy of Playhouse under Steve's bed, and he breathes a huge sigh of relief.
 Then he opens it up, and there's a textbook inside.
 The breakdown resumes.

 - South Park has Stan Marsh, who's on a Food Network frenzy, hide a cookbook under a Playboy magazine.

 - Aaahh!!!
 Real Monsters: Ickis once tried to hide an issue of Ultra-Monster inside his Monster Manual so he could read it during class.
 That didn't end well.